sailplatform/frontend-advanced-interview/README.md

 These interview questions are designed to assess your skills as a front-end web developer in CSS3 and React 18 written in TypeScript.

-This project is a Next.js project written in Next.js `14.2.3`.
+This is a Next.js project in version 14.
-Be sure you have Node.JS `^18.17` installed on your machine.

-To start a development server to run the front-end application, firstly install dependencies using your prefered Node.JS package managers.
+To start the development server and enable hot reloading when writing code, firstly, install dependencies using your prefered Node.JS package manager.
 Then, run the `dev` script specified in `package.json`.